Jump to accessibility statement Skip to content

 Do I need to go to university?

-While the employment landscape has changed to allow more diverse options for people looking to embark on their chosen career path, a lot of fields still require a degree as a base level to get into their profession, including lawyers, doctors, nurses, teachers and engineers.
+While the employment landscape has changed to allow more diverse options for people looking to embark on their chosen career path, many fields require a degree as an entry point to get into their profession, including lawyers, doctors, nurses, teachers and engineers.

 Even for other careers, a university degree can enhance your employability, as the employment market is highly competitive and employers are often looking for an application with an edge.
 You might find that holding a degree enables you to apply for more specialised roles.